apache/sedona/docs/api/flink/Function.md

 !!!note
     The detailed EPSG information can be searched on [EPSG.io](https://epsg.io/).

+## ST_Translate
+Introduction: Returns the input geometry with its X, Y and Z coordinates (if present in the geometry) translated by deltaX, deltaY and deltaZ (if specified)

+If the geometry is 2D, and a deltaZ parameter is specified, no change is done to the Z coordinate of the geometry and the resultant geometry is also 2D.

+If the geometry is empty, no change is done to it.

+If a geometry collection is given, all geometries of the collection are individually translated.

+Format: `ST_Translate(geometry: geometry, deltaX: deltaX, deltaY: deltaY, deltaZ: deltaZ)`

+Since: `1.4.1`

+Example:

+Input: `ST_Translate(GEOMETRYCOLLECTION(POLYGON ((1 0, 1 1, 2 1, 2 0, 1 0)), POINT(1, 1, 1), LINESTRING EMPTY), 2, 2, 3)`

+Output: `GEOMETRYCOLLECTION(POLYGON ((3 2, 3 3, 4 3, 4 2, 3 2)), POINT(3, 3, 4), LINESTRING EMPTY)`

+Input: `ST_Translate(POINT(1, 3, 2), 1, 2)`

+Output: `POINT(2, 5, 2)`

 ## ST_X

 Introduction: Returns X Coordinate of given Point, null otherwise.